numpy/numpy-tutorials/content/tutorial-deep-learning-on-mnist.md

   name: python3
 ---

-# Tutorial: Deep learning on MNIST
+# Deep learning on MNIST

 This tutorial demonstrates how to build a simple [feedforward neural network](https://en.wikipedia.org/wiki/Feedforward_neural_network) (with one hidden layer) and train it from scratch with NumPy to recognize handwritten digit images.